 - Students in field courses and all other courses must adhere to the NASW Code of Ethics.

 Each level field internship requires an application.
-Links to complete the application can be found here.
 In addition to the online application, each student should submit a current resume to the appropriate Internship Coordinator.
-Once a student's application is received by the appropriate Internship Coordinator, the internship process begins.
-The students' applications are reviewed by the Internship Coordinator and the student is given internship referrals to contact specific agencies.
-Students should send a resume and cover letter to the agencies in order to be considered for an internship opening.
-Agencies often screen students for interviews by reviewing application materials including a resume, cover letter, etc. Internships are highly competitive as students often compete with other Loyola students as well as students from other universities.
+Once a student's application is received by the appropriate Internship Coordinator through Sonia, the internship process begins.
+Instructions on how to access Sonia can be found here.
+The students' applications are reviewed by the Internship Coordinator and the student is added to a Placement Group in Sonia, based on the semester requested.
+The student cam preference up to five sites in Sonia.
+The student then follows the instructions in Sonia to submit their resume, cover letter, and any other documentation as required by the site.
+Agencies invite students for interviews after reviewing the application materials.
+Internships are highly competitive as students often compete with other Loyola students as well as students from other universities.
 Students are not guaranteed specific internships.

 Similar to a job interview, all students must interview for their internships.
-Students should communicate with the Internship Coordinator regarding their available dates in the Chicago area.
 Students are also responsible for communicating with the Internship Coordinator regarding the status of the internship process.
-Communication will inform the Internship Coordinator if additional referrals are necessary.
+Communication will inform the Internship Coordinator if additional assistance is required.
+Once an internship has been secured, students should complete an Internship Confirmation Form on Sonia.